LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20211211.md

 **EarthComputer**: I- But- Why?!
 Like what it would look like, is probably it's just some- it would take a transformer and convert it to another transformer.
 And it would be less compatible with other people's transformers.
 So please, don't do that please.
 You would lose intelligent conflict handling.
 So a transformer can specify, "Oh, I want this block of code not to change for my transformer not to work."
 And that information is lost with patches.
 You got to think that patches are not complete description of transformation.
 They don't fully describe the intent.
 If you're adding a line of code, is the intent to add it after the previous line, or add it before the next line?
 So you got to bear that in mind.

 **CheaterCodes**: So we have one more question by **Byte**.
-"So Mojang has made more and more stuff data-driven, so you're focusing on APIs for those things in QSL, and especially creating resource is problematical because JSON files are such a pain sometimes.
-Right?"
+"So Mojang has made more and more stuff data-driven, so you're focusing on APIs for those things in QSL, and especially creating resources programmatically, because JSON files are a pain sometimes, right?"

 **LambdAurora**: Yes!
 Yes, so we're focusing on those APIs, and creating resources programmatically is important.
 There will be data generation APIs.
 There will be runtime resource packing dictionary APIs, and for that one is something that I've been planning for a month, and I still haven't got around to making one.
 And there is also that controversial Recipe API that is still in my mind.
 But that one needs a lot of framework to be easy to use and compatible and doesn't remove features from other mods.
 The thing is, giant JSON files are great for datapack makers.
 But for development it's kind of a pain when you're not right.
 So not duplicating a lot of data is important too.